 - HLA mismatch: DR and B27 mismatch have been associated with an increased risk of NODAT.

 - Underlying kidney disease: Polycystic kidney disease may confer an increased risk of NODAT.

 - Kidney transplantation remains the renal replacement therapy of choice for patients with end-stage kidney disease, particularly those who lack comorbidities that hinder surgery or complicate immunosuppression therapy.

-- Usually, patients with severe obstructive or restrictive lung disease, chronic intestinal malabsorption and diarrhea, illicit drug use, or a compromised social support system are not considered candidates for kidney transplantation.
+- Usually, patients with severe obstructive or restrictive lung disease, chronic intestinal malabsorption and diarrhea, illicit drug use, or a compromised social support system may not be considered candidates for kidney transplantation.

 - Obesity is a relative contraindication for kidney transplantation, associated with worse allograft outcomes and wound healing problems.
-Most programs exclude patients with BMI of > 40 from transplantation.
+Most programs require patients to be with a BMI of < 40 kg/m2 before considering for transplantation.

 - Before considering a patient for kidney transplant, need to assess presence of active infections, malignancies and cardiovascular risk.

 - Potential candidates should also have annual age-appropriate cancer screening tests.
-These include colonoscopy, mammography, and pap smear in females and PSA in males.
+These include colonoscopy in both genders, mammography and pap smear in females, and PSA in males.

-- This entire evaluation process is carried out by transplant coordinators who are guided by transplant nephrologists.
+- This entire evaluation process is carried out by the transplant team with the assistance of the patients’ local nephrologists.